Son-of-Cronus/plugin.audio.stendersmusic/README.md

 ## Introduction
 Stenders Music Service is a Kodi audio add-on which allows you to listen and sometimes watch streams of the infamous Dutch D.J.
 Rob Stenders.
 ## Installing Stender Music Service
-Starting from Kodi Leia (v18), you can easily install Stenders Music Service from the official <a href="https://github.com/Son-of-Cronus/underworld/tree/master/repository.underworld" rel="nofollow">Underworld</a> add-on repository.
+Starting from Kodi Leia (v18), you can easily install Stenders Music Service from the official <a href="https://github.com/Son-of-Cronus/underworld/tree/master/repository.underworld/" rel="nofollow">Underworld</a> add-on repository.
 Simply use the search function in the add-ons section to find Stenders Music Service and install it.

 <strong>Note:</strong> Make sure the Auto-Update option for Stenders Music Service is enabled to automagically receive new updates.

 ### Kodi Leia and Matrix
 We support the previous and the current release of Kodi.
 So with the release of Kodi Matrix (v19), the support for Kodi Leia (v18) is continued and Krypton(v17) has been removed.
+## Contributing
+You can help develop Retrospect via our <a href="https://github.com/Son-of-Cronos/plugin.audio.stendersmusic/" rel="nofollow">Github</a> page.
 ## Acknowledgement
 The first idea for the Stenders Music Service came from a script by vdianl and pvdl.
 ## Copyrights and Licenses